Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: Experiment Results

-In each round of data clustering, the entire training dataset is partitioned according to the recovery qualities of the derived networks.
-After one round of data clustering, some data may remain in the same cluster, while others may move to other clusters.
-We conduct a statistic about the rate of samples remaining in the same cluster after each round of data clustering on DCDNN-4 to see whether the recursive training could finally converge.
-As shown in Table \ref{table11}, less and less data is clustered to other clusters with the increase of clustering rounds, which indicates that the clustering is gradually stabilizing.
+To assess the data clustering-driven training, we first give some investigations on the prediction losses during the network split and iterative training.
+The average training losses of each network mode at level $2$, $3$, and $4$ in TreeNet for 8$\times$8 blocks are provided in Tables \ref{table9}.
+The average training losses of TreeNet modes gradually decrease and converge during the iterative data clustering-driven training.
+Then we conduct a statistic of the rate of samples remaining in the same cluster after each round of data clustering to see whether the data clustering could finally converge as shown in Table \ref{table10}.
+In addition, the ratio of the training data to the entire training dataset after the last iteration is also provided.
+We can observe that less and less training data is clustered to another cluster during the iterative training, which indicates that the data clustering and network training are gradually stabilized.